 While assessing whether any indicators of impairment exist for mineral properties, consideration is given to both external and internal sources of information.
 Information the Company considers include changes in the market, economic and legal environment in which the Company operates that are not within its control and affect the recoverable amount of mineral properties.
 Internal sources of information include the manner in which property, plant and equipment are being used or are expected to be used and indications of economic performance of the assets.
 Estimates include but are not limited to estimates of the discounted future after-tax cash flows expected to be derived from the Company's mineral properties, costs to sell the mineral properties and the appropriate discount rate.
 Reductions in price forecasts, increases in estimated future costs of production, increases in estimated future capital costs, reduction in the amount of recoverable mineral reserves and resources and/or adverse current economics can result in a write-down of the carrying amounts to the Company's mineral properties.
-During the three months ended March 31, 2015. the Itafós Arraias SSP Operations were placed into care and maintenance, resulting in an impairment indicator under IAS 36.
+During the three months ended March 31, 2015, the Itafós Arraias SSP Operations were placed into care and maintenance, resulting in an impairment indicator under IAS 36.
 The outcome of the impairment assessment on the Itafós property did not change the outcome of the impairment assessment performed as part of the December 31, 2014 annual financial statements.
-At quarter end, an impairment test was conducted on the Company's Itafós property due to the continued strategic review.
+This process was updated for the six month period ended June 30, 2015 due to the continued strategic review which also did not change the outcome of the impairment assessment with no impairment charge being recorded.